HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 The highlighted terms are called the *TD error*, or $\delta_t$.
 The first two of these are called the *TD target*.

-TD updates its estimate of one state towards its own estimate of the next state.
+TD updates its estimate of one state based on its own estimate of the next state.
 As the estimated value of the next state improves, so does our TD target.

-The TD error is depends on the next state and reward, and is only able to be calculated one step later in time.
+The TD error is depends on the next state and reward, and is only able to be calculated one step later in time, so the previous (state, action) needs to be remembered.

 ### TD(0) algorithm